© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman camp at Upton, 400m east of the water tower north of Long Lane is a scheduled monument protected by Historic England under reference 1015608.
 View the official record →

-Roman camp at Upton is a first or second-century Roman military installation located near Long Lane in Cheshire.
+The Roman camp at Upton is a scheduled ancient monument located approximately four hundred metres east of the water tower north of Long Lane in Cheshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015608.

 Roman camp at Upton, 400m east of the water tower north of Long Lane is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015608.